pydata/xarray/doc/interpolation.rst

 .. note::

-  Currently, our interpolation only works for gridded (structured) arrays Therefore, as similar to :py:meth:`~xarray.DataArray.sel`, only dimensional coordinates can be used for the original coordinate to be interpolated.
+  Currently, our interpolation only works for regular grids.
+  Therefore, similarly to :py:meth:`~xarray.DataArray.sel`, only 1D coordinates along a dimension can be used as the original coordinate to be interpolated.

 Multi-dimensional Interpolation